 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 How is cerebral palsy treated?

 - management of hearing and vision impairment

 - speech therapy, which can help with eating and drinking as well as speech problems

 Your child might need specialist equipment, for example, a walking frame, a wheelchair, special seating, or special footwear.

 The Cerebral Palsy Alliance has a detailed list of possible treatments.

-You can apply for various types of financial support and may be able to get practical help through the National Disability Insurance Scheme.
-You can also call Pregnancy, Birth and Baby on 1800 882 436 for advice and emotional support, and visit Carer Gateway for more information about how to get support.
+You can apply for various types of financial support.
+You might also be able to get practical help through the National Disability Insurance Scheme.

 You can also find information about cerebral palsy from: